-3.3.1.4 Transmit Queues
+3.3.1.4 Transmit Queue

-The transmit queue provides a logical queue of DMA packets for transmission through a channel.
-Each channel has one dedicated queue.
-Each queue has one associated Tx Queue Head Descriptor Pointer and one associated Tx Completion Pointer contained in the channel Tx DMA State.
-The Tx queue is a linked list of Tx buffer descriptors that constitute one or more packets queued for transmission.
+Figure 14 shows a Tx queue.
+Tx queue provide a logical queue of DMA packets for transmission through a channel.
+Each channel has one dedicated Tx queues.
+The queue has one associated Tx Queue Head Descriptor Pointer and one associated Tx Completion Pointer container in the channel Tx DMA state.
+The Tx queue is linked lists of Tx buffer descriptors that constitute one or more packets queued for transmission.
 Packets are added to the tail of the list by the software and packets are freed from the head of the list by the DMA controller as each packet transmission is completed.